ansible-tmm/aiops-hub/README-AIOps.md

 The third part of the AIOps workflow is the **Remediation Workflow**.
 This workflow will take a prompt from the previous workflow, allow the human operator to customize this prompt, then build an Ansible Playbook to remediate the issue, sync this to git and build a job template that will run this playbook for the final step.

- Here is a breakdown of the four main componenets:
+ Here is a breakdown of the four main components:

 <img src="https://raw.githubusercontent.com/rhpds/showroom-lb2961-ai-driven-ansible-automation/refs/heads/main/solution_images/remediation_workflow.png">

-1. Lightspeed Remedation Playbook Generator
+1. Lightspeed Remediation Playbook Generator
 2. Commit Fix to Git
 3. Sync Project
-4. Build Remedation Template
+4. Build Remediation Template

-<h3 id="1-lightspeed-remedation-playbook-generator"></h3>
+<h3 id="1-lightspeed-remediation-playbook-generator"></h3>

-### 1. Lightspeed Remedation Playbook Generator
+### 1. Lightspeed Remediation Playbook Generator

 Ansible Lightspeed also has an API.
 We can communicate to this API similarly as we do with Red Hat AI solutions.
 Here is an example task: